 It happened to me

-I was aided by the fact I was not popular with the Professor in charge.
-When he told me I wouldn’t walk again, I said I wasn’t going to stay in that place for the rest of my life.
-‘That place’ was the hospital that was his pride and joy, so he passed my care over to the youngest doctor on his team, J.I.P.
+I was not popular with the Professor in charge; when he told me I wouldn’t walk again, I said I wasn’t going to stay in that place for the rest of my life.
+‘That place’ was the hospital that was his pride and joy.
+He quickly passed my care over to the youngest doctor on his team, J.I.P.
 James.
-He and I got on like a house on fire, I knew myself what would work for me, would suggest it to him, or sometimes even do it if it were too radical – and we worked together to get me out of Stanmore, He went on to reach the top of his tree, became a professor, president of his discipline and was instrumental in training many doctors who went back to their country and eventually became head of their health services. .
+Mr. James and I got on like a house on fire, Knowing what would work for me, would suggest ideas to him, and we worked together to get me out of Stanmore, He went on to reach the top of his tree, became a professor, president of his discipline and was instrumental in training many doctors who went back to their country and even became head of their health services. .

 Nurses said they could always tell my bed as it had an arm or a leg waving. .

 I could question Mr. James about my treatment during weekly ward rounds; then ask if such-and-such might work.
 His ‘MDT’ accompanied him, and we could discus this together.
 He allowe me to do what I knew was best for me, and eventually I DID walk out of Stanmore.